drbfraser/HHA-CommunityBasedRehabilitation/mobile/README.md

 1. Run back-end, front-end, and DB docker containers:
    `$ docker compose up`
 2. Launch an Android virtual device via Android Studio, or connect an Android phone to your computer.
+    - **NOTE:** due to a run-time exception when targeting API 34 (Android 14.0) on ARM64 ("Keeps Stopping" error message), we are currently targeting API 30 (Android 11.0).
+Confirmed to work on `Pixel 6 API 30` virtual device on both ARM64 and X86.
     - If using a physical phone, you must enable developer mode via the settings menu, then enable USB debugging, then disconnect and reconnect the phone from the computer.
     - When the phone is first connected to the computer, after USB debugging has been enabled, then on the phone you'll need to authorize your computer to use USB debugging with your phone.
 3. Build and launch from mobile/ folder